-In DS2 a request is an atomic transaction in the system.
+In DS2 a request is the concept of a request (HTTP) or an atomic transaction in the system.
 It is likely to be an HTTP request in many cases but it does not have to be.
-This service provides the core services with a way to manage atomic transactions so that when a request comes in which requires multiple things to happen they can either all succeed or all fail without each service attempting to manage this independently.
+This service provides the core services with a way to manage atomic transactions so that when a request comes in which requires multiple things to happen they can either all suceed or all fail without each service attempting to manage this independently.
 In a nutshell this simply allows identification of the current request and the ability to discover if it succeeded or failed when it ends.
-Nothing in the system will enforce usage of the service, but we encourage developers who are interacting with the system to make use of this service so they know if the request they are participating in with has succeeded or failed and can take appropriate actions.
+Nothing in the system will enforce usage of the service but we encourage developers who are interacting with the system to make use of this service so they know if the request they are participating in with has succeeded or failed and take appropriate actions.